 Payroll compliance can be a headache if you’re not a specialist in this area.
 To comply with Government regulations, you must make accurate payments and deductions, provide employees with detailed payslips, file and pay all taxes on time, pay deductions such as pension payments to the right places and keep hold of records for a minimum of three years.

-How do you know how your chosen pension fund is performing; when was the last time you reviewed the performance of your auto-enrolment fund?
+How do you know how your chosen pension fund is performing; when was the last time you reviewed the performance of your pension auto-enrolment fund?

 3. Ensure transparency